 Prior to beginning instruction students are asked to self-rate their intelligibility and self-rate their confidence using speech:

-The diversity of this data indicates that few assumptions can be made about who will or will not seek speech-language instruction at NTID/RIT.
-This diversity presents a welcome challenge to the speech-language professionals who will be serving these students.
+The diversity of this data indicates that few assumptions can be made about who will or will not seek speech-language instruction at RIT/NTID.
+This diversity presents a welcome challenge to the speech-language pathologists who will be serving these students.

 Students tend to seek instruction with a basic notion of wanting to improve their communication with hearing people, particularly those they will be encountering on the job.
 Through instructional interaction, students come to understand what is involved in improving their communication with hearing people and what their potential is for achieving that goal.